Updated February 20, 2019.

 The chain claims that its cleaning methods use 99.5% less water than its competitors thanks to its dry care technology that uses a water-activated dry polymer that bonds to dirt and other debris in carpets that is then vacuumed up.

-This franchise ranks #215 on Entrepreneur magazine’s 2018 Franchise 500 list.
-Founded in 1967 and franchising since 1996, the number of locations currently stands at 77, which is slightly fewer than a recent high of 82 in 2012.
-Of the current locations, none are company-owned and nine are located outside the U.S.
+This company slipped off Entrepreneur magazine’s Franchise 500 list this year in spite of it having been ranked #215 last year.
+Founded in 1967 and franchising since 1996, the number of locations currently stands at 57, a loss of 20 locations from last year’s total of 77.
+Of the current locations, none are company-owned and 14 are located outside the U.S.

 Zerorez has made “no residue” carpet cleaning its main selling point.
 Other chains on this list also claim to not leave behind any residues that actually attract dirt in a way that requires more frequent cleaning, but Zerorez is the only one to make this its central marketing message and has even enshrined it in the company’s name (Zerorez = zero residue).